 Play a Tidal Masters track via Airplay and it’s delivered at its highest quality (24-bit/96kHz).
 Play the same track via Chromecast and it reverts to Tidal’s HiFi tier (16-bit/44.1kHz), and you immediately notice the drop in fidelity.
 While the Chromecast Audio device supports 24-bit/96kHz, simply streaming over Chromecast appears to be 16-bit maximum.

 The Balance can also struggle with complicated tracks, as there isn’t the width to give instruments breathing space.
 Bass performance is fine, if somewhat gentle rather than impactful and forceful.
 The jump between low and high volume is quite sudden, which makes finding the right level tricky unless you’re fine annoying your neighbours and those in the same house with your frequent adjustments.

-Should you buy the Bang & Olufsen Beosound Balance?
+You should buy the Bang & Olufsen Beosound Balance if…

 The word affordable doesn’t appear to be in Bang & Olufsen’s vocabulary and the £1750 price is a hefty one.
-As a result, the Beosound Balance won’t be for everyone, especially as it’s nearly double the price of the similarly fashionable B&W Formation Wedge, and the Balance doesn’t sound as musical.
+As a result, the Beosound Balance won’t be for everyone.

 You want a cheaper, if even weirder looking speaker